Automattic/jetpack/docs/partners/plan-provisioning-direct-api.md

 ### Cancelling a plan

-Cancelling a Jetpack for a given Jetpack site, as long as the partner making the cancellation request is also the partner that provisioned that plan, is fairly straightforward.
-To move forward, you'll need your partner secret as well as the URL of the site that you'd like to cancel the plan for.
+Plans can be cancelled by making a request using your partner token from the step above and the URL of the site being cancelled.

 #### Endpoint Information